teamcapybara/capybara/README.md

 empty out the entire database after each test.
 You can get the same behaviour by using a gem such as [database_cleaner](https://github.com/bmabey/database_cleaner).

-It is also possible to force your ORM to use the same transaction for all threads.
-This may have thread safety implications and could cause strange failures, so use caution with this approach.
-It can be implemented in ActiveRecord through the following monkey patch:
+It is also possible to force your ORM to use the same connection for all threads, which makes the uncommitted data visible to both Capybara and your tests.
+(This may have thread safety implications and could cause strange failures, so use caution with this approach.)
+It can be implemented in ActiveRecord by adding the [connection_pool](https://github.com/mperham/connection_pool) gem to your Gemfile, and applying the following monkey patch:

 ```ruby
 class ActiveRecord::Base